Data reduction strategy in the PandaX-4T experiment: Introduction

 For efficient input/output (I/O) and data compression, the raw data in the PandaX-4T experiment are stored using the Bamboo Shoot 3~\cite{PandaX:bamboo-shoot3} library, which supports custom formatting and compression of ordinary data structures.
 As a result, the size of a data file in the PandaX-4T experiment is approximately half that of the actual data size contained within it.
 The fundamental unit of the custom data structure is called \texttt{RawSegment}, which accurately represents the raw samples, channel number and start time.
 Many \texttt{RawSegments} collected within a short period of time are grouped together, creating a higher-level structure known as \texttt{GroupData}, as depicted in Figure~\ref{fig:bs3_data}.
 Each \texttt{GroupData} is characterized by a start time and an end time, which define the group boundary.
 The start time is defined as the start time of the first \texttt{RawSegment}, while the end time corresponds to the end time of the last finished \texttt{RawSegment}.
 To ensure separation between adjacent \texttt{GroupData}s, a minimum gap of 1$\mu$s is required.
 A single data file may contain thousands of \texttt{GroupData} objects.

 For each data file, the data processing is performed by looping over the \texttt{GroupData} structure.
 A baseline is determined for each segment and then subtracted.
 The resulted waveforms are calibrated using light-emitting diodes (LEDs).
 Peaks in the waveform are identified as hits, and adjacent hits are clustered together to form signals.
+The top waveform of a signal is defined as the sum of the waveforms of all its hits in the top array.
+Similarly, the bottom waveform is the sum of the waveforms of hits in the bottom array.
+The total waveform is defined as the combined sum of the top and bottom waveforms.
 The signals are tagged as either $S1$, $S2$ or other types based on their properties, such as height, width, and top-bottom asymmetry of charge partition.
 The identified signals are grouped as \texttt{SignalData}, with the same boundary as its parent \texttt{GroupData}, as shown in Fig.~\ref{fig:bs3_data}.

 In order to reconstruct physical events, it is necessary to eliminate the boundary between adjacent \texttt{SignalData} blocks, as a single physical event may contain signals that are separated across them.
 To address this, two methods have been developed~\cite{PandaX4T:signal_model_paper}.
 The first method involves iterating through the signals in time order.
 During this process, the maximum $S1$ signal is recorded prior to encountering any $S2$ signals, and the iteration concludes when the maximum drift time to the maximum $S1$ is reached.
 Once found, this signal, along with the preceding and subsequent signals within a drift time window of 1~ms, is combined to form a physical event.
 This approach has been utilized in all of the currently published PandaX-4T results~\cite{PandaX-4T:2021bab, PandaX:2022kwg, PandaX:2022aac, pandax2023limits, PhysRevLett.129.161803, PhysRevLett.129.161804}.
 The second method is developed to improve the reconstruction efficiency of physical events in low energy region during the ongoing combined analysis with both the commissioning run (Run0, 2020-2021) and the first science run (Run1, 2021-2022) data.
 This method begins by identifying an $S2$ signal that does not have any $S2$ signals surpassing one-third of its total charge within a 2~ms window prior to it.